AndronikosKostas/ComputerArchitectureLab3/README.md

 and varies greatly with the state of the device.

 ### Running Different Programs in the same processor - Dynamic Power and Leakage
 The dynamic power will be different because each program may need more hardware than others, so the dynamic power will be greater.
-Regarding dynamic leakage, we are expecting to see no difference because its nature is static and depends on the width of the transistors.
+Regarding dynamic leakage, we are expecting to see no difference, because its nature, which is static and depends on the width of the transistors.